hustf/RouteMap/README.md

 world coordinates to model coordinates.

 'Activation' establishes a current Cairo recording session, an in-memory current drawing using model coordinates from which we can harvest snapshot images.
+At taking a snapshot, the model is projected into paper space, labels are optimized against overlapping, and placed in an overlay.

 A route Leg is a path, often with separate paths for separate directions, and two end labels.